 The most important risk to a public pension fund is unfunded liability.
 The number one priority is to ensure that future obligations can be met.
 The two levers that can be pulled to reduce the unfunded liability are: increasing contributions and changing the risk/return profile of the investment portfolio.
 The goal of most public fund Boards is to provide maximum asset growth at minimal risk to funded status and contribution rates.
 Comprehensive risk management and careful determination of an appropriate risk level is especially important given many large asset classes are expected to provide returns below their respective long-term historical averages.
 Chasing returns can result in a risk level that is beyond a plan's enterprise risk tolerance as downside risk threatens both surplus and contribution rate volatility.
-Other key issues include: (1) the risk of not understanding what the underlying factors are which drive the plan's policy benchmark returns; and (2) the risk of not understanding the potential impact of large drawdowns.
+Other key issues include: (1) the risk of not understanding the potential impact of large drawdowns.
 Public funds face issues throughout the overall administration of the plan, including risks associated with portfolio construction at the asset class and individual manager levels.